 Erik Wright, "Intellectuals and the Working Class", The Insurgent Sociologist, summer 1978 Erik Olin Wright, "Falling into Marxism, Choosing to stay", Interrogating Inequality, chapter 1.
-I. Habermas, "Some Difficulties in the Attempt to Link Theory and Prayis" Theory and Prayis (Reaching (Reaching Company). - J. Habermas, "Some Difficulties in the Attempt to Link Theory and Praxis", Theory and Practice (Beacon Press, 1973), pp. 1-19 - L. Althusser, "Philosophy as a Revolutionary Weapon", in Lenin and Philosophy (MR Press, 1971)
+J. Habermas, "Some Difficulties in the Attempt to Link Theory and Praxis", Theory and Practice (Beacon Press, 1973), pp. 1-19 L. Althusser, "Philosophy as a Revolutionary Weapon", in Lenin and Philosophy (MR Press, 1971)